WealthBar/angular-d3/README.md

 ## Try it out

-This project uses Yeoman and provides a fully functional demo project under the `/app` folder.
-To run it clone this repo and do:
+This project uses NPM and Webpack.
+To run it clone this repo and run:

 ```
 npm install
-npm install -g bower
-npm install -g grunt
+npm start

-# If you don't already have bower installed then install it with

-bower install

-grunt server
 ```

 ## Feature Roadmap